AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Complex Types
 ~~~~~~~~~~~~~

-The :ada:`Ada.Numerics.Generic_Complex_Types` package provides support for
+The :ada:`Ada.Numerics.Complex_Types` package provides support for
 complex number types.
 In addition, the
-:ada:`Ada.Numerics.Generic_Complex_Elementary_Functions` package provides
+:ada:`Ada.Numerics.Complex_Elementary_Functions` package provides
 support for common operations on complex number types --- similar to the
-:ada:`Ada.Numerics.Generic_Elementary_Functions` package for
-floating-point types.
+:ada:`Ada.Numerics.Elementary_Functions` package.
 Finally, the
 :ada:`Ada.Text_IO.Complex_IO` package can be used to display complex
 numbers.

-Because the :ada:`Ada.Numerics.Generic_Complex_Types` package is a generic
-package, we need to instantiate it for the required floating-point
-precision.
-After instantiating the package, we can declare variables of
+In the following example, we declare variables of ``Complex``
-``Complex`` type and initialize them using an aggregate.
-For example:
+type and initialize them using an aggregate:

 .. code-block:: ada

     with Ada.Text_IO;  use Ada.Text_IO;
     with Ada.Numerics; use Ada.Numerics;

-    with Ada.Numerics.Generic_Complex_Types;
+    with Ada.Numerics.Complex_Types;
+    use  Ada.Numerics.Complex_Types;

-    with Ada.Numerics.Generic_Complex_Elementary_Functions;
+    with Ada.Numerics.Complex_Elementary_Functions;
+    use  Ada.Numerics.Complex_Elementary_Functions;

     with Ada.Text_IO.Complex_IO;

     procedure Show_Elem_Math is

-       package Complex_Types is new
-         Ada.Numerics.Generic_Complex_Types (Float);
-       use Complex_Types;

-       package Elementary_Functions is new
-         Ada.Numerics.Generic_Complex_Elementary_Functions (Complex_Types);
-       use Elementary_Functions;

        package C_IO is new Ada.Text_IO.Complex_IO (Complex_Types);
        use C_IO;